Your database export just finished. 10 million rows. 3.2GB JSON file.

 Real-World Performance Benchmarks

-JSON → CSV: 537,000 Rows/Second
+JSON → CSV: Two-Pass Streaming Tokenizer (v3.2)

-for (const obj of data) {
+for await (const obj of streamJSONObjects(file)) {

 }